Lena Dunham Girls Regrets Least Favorite Storylines

 “There was something about that that doesn't ultimately speak to who that character really was," Dunham explained, adding that they wanted to find a way to write a character who was "confident but had this dark side."
 But, that episode just made her seem kind of mean.
 "That's not something I watch with joy,” Dunham admitted.

-Still, the one of Dunham's least favorite storylines was when Hannah got a job writing advertorial for GQ.
+Still, the one of Dunham's least favourite storylines was when Hannah got a job writing advertorial for GQ.

 “It was kind of weird to act in that office all day, it was like.
 ‘Where are we?’
 It just wasn't the world of the show,” she said.
 “Doing that story, even if it was part of Hannah's growth, and we needed it, it just felt outside of her world."